How Veeam SQL Restore Service Works

 The Veeam SQL Restore Service runtime component is used to support restore activities on a VM guest operating system during the restore session.
 It checks the valid rights assignments required for database restore, gets information about the databases, and performs required file operations including database and transaction logs copy.

 After the recovery session is ended, the service is stopped and removed from the guest operating system.

-- All service activities are logged to the Veeam.SQL.Service_<timestamp>.log file stored in the Temp folder, which is located in the system directory.
-If you have enabled extended logging as described in the Change logging level – Veeam Backup & Replication knowledge base article, this log data will be stored in the Veeam Explorer for Microsoft SQL log.
+All service activities are logged to the Veeam.SQL.Service_<timestamp>.log file stored in the Temp folder which is located in the system directory.

-When restoring to the local SQL server instance, Veeam SQL Restore Service component is not installed on the SQL server guest operating system.
+When restoring to the local server instance, the Veeam SQL Restore Service component is not installed on the Microsoft SQL Server machine.